HardisonCo/.github/international/spain/es-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with es_Health systems in Spain.
+This document outlines how HMS-OMS is integrated with es-health systems in Spain.